 While there might have been a little pressure for JBL to rework the entire line, the Flip 6 looks and sounds so good that it simply doesn't seem logical to do so.
 There's a little extra durability here thanks to an IP67 water and dustproof rating (compared to the waterproof-only IPX7 Flip 5) as well as additional space within its trademark zealous and musical presentation.

 We love the dynamic, cohesive sound of the Flip 6, although if you want more from the midrange and less from the treble, you can now tweak it thanks to a new EQ feature in the app, thus adding significant value.
-For a nominal price hike over the launch price of the Flip 5, there’s certainly more detail here, too.
+For a small price hike over the Flip 5's launch price, there’s certainly more detail on display as well.

 Overall, the Flip 6 is another five-star performer, built to the highest standard and focused on delivering a hugely enjoyable sonic experience for a meagre outlay.
 Tracks are presented cleanly, cohesively and with barely any audible muddling, and while the Flip 6's new sonic prowess means that it can be slightly critical of overly harsh recordings, most of the time it works as a great companion to the music being played.